-It is a certainty, the landscape of Megève would not be the same if Henry Jacques Le Même had not decided to settle there in 1925.
-Because its singular and so well integrated architecture founded the identity of this resort launched by the Rothschild family in the early 1920s.
-Born in 1897, a graduate of the Beaux-Arts in his native Nantes, then of Paris, where he won first prize in the prestigious Rougevin competition in 1923, the student architect then joined the studio of one of the masters of the Art Deco style, Jacques-Émile Ruhlmann.
-There he learnt how to carry out a project from start to finish, from architecture to interior decoration, from space planning to furniture design with remarkable craftsmanship.
-Skills that he will apply to each of his building sites.
-But in poor health, the future builder was forced to take a cure in Saint-Gervais-les-Bains.
-Adolphe Beder, an industrialist and director of the Société Française des Hôtels de Montagne (SFHM), for whom he had just designed the decorations for a casino in the Nièvre, advised him to go to a small village that Baroness Noémie de Rothschild had just decreed the ideal winter sports resort: Megève.
-The latter asked the young man to look at the plans for his private chalet, with the old farms of the country as a paradigm.
-Henry Jacques Le Même thus left Paris for Haute-Savoie for good.
+Born in 1897, after graduating from the Beaux-Arts in his native Nantes and Paris, where he won first prize in the prestigious Rougevin competition in 1923, the student architect joined the studio of one of the masters of the Art Deco style, Jacques-Émile Ruhlmann.
+There, he learned how to carry out a project from start to finish, from architecture to interior design, from space planning to furniture design, with remarkable craftsmanship.
+Skills he applied to each and every one of his projects.
+In poor health, however, the future builder was obliged to go on a health cure at Saint-Gervais-les-Bains.
+Adolphe Beder, industrialist and director of the Société Française des Hôtels de Montagne (SFHM), for whom he had just designed the decor of a casino in the Nièvre region, advised him to go to a small village that Baroness Noémie de Rothschild had just declared the ideal winter sports resort: Megève.
+She asked the young man to work on the plans for her private chalet, using the old farmhouses of the region as a paradigm.
+Henry Jacques Le Même thus leaves Paris for good for the Haute-Savoie.

 Of the agricultural buildings in the region, Henry Jacques Le Même only keeps the shape and volume.
 Inside, the spaces, rational and practical, integrate comfort and elegance worthy of a private mansion.
 An architectural vision which will be like the sketch of what will be part of his fame: the famous "Chalets du Skieur", later declined to more than 200 projects.
 Constructions recognizable by their double-pitched roof, base in local stone covered with light-coloured plaster, wooden cladding for the first floor, shutters with graphic and colourful lines, large picture windows and corner windows...
 A typology that has since been widely copied.
 The subject of his diploma, obtained in 1929, is the remarkable chalet built for Princess Angèle de Bourbon.
 He then set up his practice in an avant-garde villa-studio, a family home as much as a place of work.
 A red cube, a model of manifest architecture, designed under the influence of Le Corbusier but also of André Lurçat, Jean-Charles Moreux and which joins, in its preoccupations of opening on the outside, the villa E-1027 of Eileen Gray and Jean Badovici in Roquebrune-Cap-Martin.
 The success is overwhelming.
 The workshop is always full of well-informed customers who choose Megève as a holiday resort.
 At the same time, he collaborates with his friend the architect Pol Abraham, in the elaboration of the great sanatoriums of the Assy plateau in Passy.
 He signed the creation of the Edelweiss (1928 and 1945), Albert 1er (1930), du Mont-Blanc (1934), Royal (1934 and 1945) hotels... but also of shops, including the sports hotels of Brette and Reussner (1929) and Emile Allais (1946-1949)...